jthhk/Binance-volatility-trading-bot/README.md

 Update the Bot portfolio json files (coins_bought / coins_sold )
 Display the balance report to screen
 Update the Bot overall stats
-Check Sub processes are runing, is problem Alert (May auto restart the market data)
+Check Sub processes are running, if market data a problem auto restart

 CTRL+C
 ==============================